 On March 4, 2019, the Company granted to Demerara Gold Corp. ("Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain") the right to enter into a formal Option and Joint Venture Agreement until June 30, 2019 for the exploration of the Oro Cruz property.
-To earn a 75% interest, Demerara and Bell Mountain will have to spend approximately USD\$2.1 million in property payments, exploration and development over the next five years.
+To earn a 75% interest, Demerara and Bell Mountain will have to spend approximately US\$2.1 million in property payments, exploration and development over the next five years.
 As consideration for granting the due diligence period, Demerara and Bell Mountain will pay the Company US\$10,000 and commit to purchasing \$35,000 worth of securities in the Company's next private placement.
 Demerara has advanced \$113,586 (US\$85,000) to the Company as of March 31, 2019.
 These funds will become immediately due and payable to Demerara if the Option and Joint Venture Agreement is not entered into by June 30, 2019.
-Upon execution of the Option and Joint Venture Agreement, the funds advanced will be credited towards the ongoing obligations of the property payments to ADGIS.
+Upon execution of the Option and Joint Venture Agreement, the funds advanced will be credited towards the ongoing obligations of the property payments to ADGIS, Inc.

-In 2019 Demerara Gold Corp and Bell Mountain Exploration Corp came together to form Owl Capital Corp.
-Recently Owl Capital Corp. has changed its name to Southern Empire Resources Corp. and is listed as a Tier 2 mining issuer on the TSX Venture Exchange.
+On March 18, 2020, Demerara Gold Corp and Bell Mountain Exploration Corp came together to form Owl Capital Corp.
+As a result of the Qualifying Transaction, Owl Capital Corp. changed its name to Southern Empire Resources Corp. ("Southern Empire"). and is listed as a Tier 2 mining issuer on the TSX Venture Exchange.